scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    Vel: -2.415141211951430e+01  2.640692963340520e+00
         -1.128801136174438e+01

-In addition to providing optimization and a simpler interface, TrajQuery also lets you control how light-time corrections are applied (this is a more advanced use case, so we will only mention it here).
+In addition to providing optimization and a simpler interface, ``M.TrajQuery`` also lets you control how light-time corrections are applied (this is a more advanced use case, so we will only mention it here).

 Uranus Encounter
 ^^^^^^^^^^^^^^^^

-We said earlier that TrajSet and CoordSet, in their role as manager classes, have a global view of the trajectory and coordinate systems.
-This high-level perspective allows them to work with the *relationships* between different bodies and frames, a capability we have so far used in a general sense, primarily to get states between bodies in a given coordinate frame at a given time.
-However, there are certain specific relationships between bodies and frames that can be of great interest to an analyst.
-For instance, identifying the time at which two bodies achieve their closest approach (periapse), and the magnitude of that minimum distance, can be a very important astrodynamic metric.
-We could certainly estimate these quantities using trajectory queries, perhaps by plotting the relative distance between the two bodies, and looking for the local minima.
-However, MONTE provides us with an infrastructure for searching through various relationship-spaces and identifying some of these key events.
-This infrastructure is composed of EventSpec classes, which allow us to define the type of event we are looking for and search through the requisite relationships to identify occurrences, and an Event class which is used to report the relevant data associated with an occurrence.
+We said earlier that ``M.TrajSet`` and ``M.CoordSet``, in their roles as manager classes, have a global view of the trajectory and coordinate systems.
+This high-level perspective allows them to work with the *relationships* between different bodies and frames, a capability we have so far used to get relative states between bodies.
+However, there are certain specific relationships between bodies and frames that can be of particular interest to an analyst.
+For instance, identifying the time at which two bodies achieve their closest approach (periapse) and the magnitude of that minimum distance can be a very important astrodynamic metric.
+We can certainly estimate these quantities using trajectory queries, perhaps by plotting the relative distance between two bodies and looking for the local minima.
+However, MONTE provides us with infrastructure for searching through various relationship-spaces and identifying some of these key events.
+The ``M.EventSpec`` set of classes classes allow us to define the type of event we are looking for and then search through the requisite relationships to identify occurrences.
+The ``M.Event`` class is used to report the relevant data associated with an occurrence.
 Lets see how this works in practice.
-We will use ApsisEvent (which is a specific type of EventSpec) to find the precise time and distance of Voyager 2's closest approach with Uranus.
-The first step is to define our ApsisEvent.
+We will use ``M.ApsisEvent`` (which is a specific type of ``M.EventSpec``) to find the precise time and distance of Voyager 2's closest approach with Uranus.
+The first step is to define our ``M.ApsisEvent``.

 .. code-block:: python